All Episodes

 They do offer discounts.

-We saved 275 dollars last year.
+We saved $275 last year.

-But but and I love the oil companies.
+But, but, and I love the oil companies.

-Don't misunderstand a question.
+Don't misunderstand the question.

 What's the interest rate on the unpaid balance?